Gaspee Virtual Archives

 We get two hits on Abner Luther from the NEHGS site.
 The first is the 1782 census of Warren, RI listing Abner Luther as head of household with a total of three persons.
 There are also listed in this census a William Luther.
 Ebeneezer Luther, Fradrick Luther, and a Mary Luther.
 The second hit is on a 1780 list of American prisoners of war from Rhode Island held at Forton Prison in England.
 The names of Abner Luther (as well as an Isreil Luther and an Amos Luther) is listed amongst crewmen of the brig Angelica, 16 guns, William Davis, Captain, taken 30May1778 by the Andromada, 28 guns.
 There is no record of a pension file for any Abner Luther based on Revolutionary War service.
 Those who were solely in the Privateer service would not have been considered eligible.

 Alas, there is no Abner Luther listed in the RI Historical Cemeteries Database, and perhaps he died elsewhere or at sea sometime after the 1782 census.
 At the LDS site, we do get several area Abner Luthers including ones born in 1732, 1750, and 1758.
 We'll discount the 1758 as having been too young to be in the raid by 1772.
 And all incidences point to the Abner of 1732 having died at the ripe old age of 104 in 1836.
 But for this to be true, he would have been a relatively well-known figure in the Warren-Bristol area in 1834 at which time Ezra Ormsbee indicated that the others he knew from the Gaspee attack "...have a long time now decd."
 Therefore, our most likely candidate is the Abner Luther born in Swansea, Bristol, Massachusetts (the adjoining town to Warren, RI) on 27June1750 of parents Edward and Sarah (Sweet) Luther.
 One record indicates that he married c1776 a Sarah Harte, born c1752.
-The only Abner Luther showing up in any later Federal Census data was an Abner Luther in Argyle, NY in 1800.
+The only other Abner Luther showing up in any later Federal Census data was an Abner Luther in Argyle, NY in 1800.
 This leap-of-faith logic is not enough on which to hang one's hat, however.

 The Gaspee Days Committee proudly recognizes Abner Luther as a Gaspee raider, one of the select group of true American patriots.
 We unfortunately do not know more about this man.